Welcome to ANSEP at UAF!

-Weekly ANSEP meetings will be held every Tuesday during the Fall and Spring semesters from 1:15 to 1:45pm in the RSS Gathering Room located in the Brooks Building.
+Weekly ANSEP meetings will be held every Tuesday during the Fall and Spring semesters from 1:15 to 1:45pm.
+Location to be announced in August.
 It is a great chance to chat with other students in the program, as well as learn of professional activities, and grab a FREE lunch.